Article: A cancer patient’s tumor is genetically profiled—how does that info help treatment?

 The Scientific American article begins by acknowledging how the discovery of mutations and the increased risk of breast and ovarian cancer was crucial in emphasizing the role of genetics in treatment decisions.
 Women who carry a mutation in either gene can choose to remove their breasts and/or ovaries before they develop any cancer.
 In 2014, the approved the Lynparza, the first therapy that targets cancer in mutation carriers, for use in some ovarian cancer patients.
 Ongoing clinical trials are also looking at the use of PARP inhibitors in mutation carriers with breast and pancreatic cancer.
 But most cancers are not caused by inherited mutations.
 So how can genetics help inform treatment decisions in these cases?

-Turning from germline tests to tumor tests
+Turning from tests to tumor tests

 Researchers understand that all cancers stem from genetic changes.
-We can think of these changes as two types: germline (inherited mutations), which are present at birth and can be passed down from generation to generation, and acquired or found in tumors that occur and accumulate over the course of a lifetime.
+We can think of these changes as two types: (inherited mutations), which are present at birth and can be passed down from generation to generation, and acquired or found in tumors that occur and accumulate over the course of a lifetime.
 It takes more than one mutation for cancer to develop.
 Most cancers develop as mutations in genes that control cell growth and repair cellular damage accumulate over many years.
 While certain gene mutations are associated with particular cancers, other mutations vary from tumor to tumor.
 Because of this, healthcare providers analyze the genetics of patient tumors to catalog the gene mutations so they can see any changes that can be treated by a drug specific for that gene alteration.

 Sounds simple, but the problem for patients after they undergo these genetic analyses is that while we can tell a person which mutations are found in her tumor, we may not have a drug to treat it.
 Researchers have not yet found drugs that target most of these mutations.
 In fact, there are currently only 29 Federal Drug Administration () approved tests for mutations that will change what therapies patients can take.
 As the author notes many patients “learn that their cancers have mutations for which no drug exists.”

 The remainder of the article discusses “several obstacles to further progress.”
 However, it focuses mainly on the difficulties of developing therapies that target mutations in patients’ tumors.
-This media article does differentiate between inherited germline mutations and acquired .
+This media article does differentiate between inherited mutations and acquired .
 “For now the gulf between the promise of and the reality remains frustratingly large,” Wapner writes.
 One thing that makes it difficult to identify target genetic mutations in patients’ tumors is being able to identify which mutations are important for the cancer, she explains.
 Researchers also have to figure out which mutations will start causing damage later on.
 And as if that is not hard enough, researchers have to then successfully develop drugs to target those mutations.

 Research is still needed to realize the full potential of